jmcoleman/bamazon/README.md

 Create a database in MySQL named 'bamazon' and a products table with data.

-For example, the below script can be used to create the databse, table, and load with some mock data:
+For example, the below script can be used to create the database, table, and load with some mock data:
 ```
     drop database if exists bamazon;